DowneyTung/golem/README.md

 Installation Instructions
 --------------------------------------

->*Specifically for Running the H5G Test in Unix/Linux (Windows is coming soon...)*
+>*Specifically for Running the H5G Test in Unix/Linux*

 This framework works with python 3.4+ above.

 The easiest way to build the project and run the the test is through [Docker](https://store.docker.com/search?offering=community&type=edition)

-git clone the project and check out H5G branch
+git clone the project and check out `H5G` branch

 ```
 git clone git@github.com:DowneyTung/golem.git